google_counter

 • Positron emission tomography

-• Angiography (contrast-enhanced X-ray)
+• Angiography (that is contrast-enhanced X-ray)

-Thermal Ablation Techniques
+Thermal Ablation Techniques for Liver Metastases

 • Direct cell death: at temperatures exceeding 42°C, programmed cell death (apoptosis) begins in cancer cells

-• Multiple metastases in both liver lobes
+• Multiple metastases, in both liver lobes

 • High-risk medical conditions that make major surgery dangerous